top of page

 About Me.

-I have been on eight separate research expeditions to Indonesia and Malaysia.
 Through this work I have a developed a large and global collaborative network.
 I am a National Geographic Explorer, member of the IUCN Skink Specialist group, and part of the Museum of Vertebrate Zoology at UC Berkeley.

 Education